lanbengbeng/fdbus-doc/docs/manual.rst

-``FDBus`` provides a distributed ``IPC`` communication mechanism to support client-server communication across hosts, using service names instead of physical addresses as addressing modes, ensuring connectivity dynamics and reliability through various services and heartbeat reconnection mechanisms, thereby ensuring the system The nodes inside can be dynamically added and deleted, dynamically deployed, and arbitrarily restarted without managing the startup sequence and dependencies, thereby binding the separate modules together to form a solid whole.
-As an important part of ``IPC``, protocol buffer supports a variety of complex data types, can define interfaces with idl and support automatic code generation, greatly reducing serialization and deserialization.
-FDBus supports security policies, differentiates security levels from access, and ensures the security of the entire system.
+``FDBus`` provides a distributed ``IPC`` communication mechanism to support client-server communication across hosts, using service names instead of physical addresses as addressing modes, ensuring connectivity dynamics and reliability through various services and heartbeat reconnection mechanisms, thereby ensuring the nodes inside the system can be dynamically added and deleted, dynamically deployed, and arbitrarily restarted without managing the startup sequence and dependencies, thereby binding the separate modules together to form a solid whole.
+As an important part of ``IPC``, protocol buffer supports a variety of complex data types, can define interfaces with idl and support automatic code generation, greatly reducing the job of serialization and deserialization. ``FDBus`` supports security policies, differentiates security levels from access, and ensures the security of the entire system.

 ``FDBus`` is not only an ``IPC`` mechanism, but also a middleware development framework, which contains common